DevAaronJeong/continuum-protocol/docs/open-questions.md

 **Open questions:**

-1. **Does Manhattan Distance capture the subjective "느낌" (feeling) of fit?**
-   - When someone says "this job feels right," what are they actually sensing?
+1. **When someone says "this job feels right," what are they actually sensing?**
-   - Is it the sum of small differences?
-Or are large mismatches in one dimension dealbreakers?
+   - Is it the absence of friction across many small dimensions?
+   - Or the absence of one dealbreaking mismatch?
+   - Does "feeling right" emerge immediately, or over time?

 2. **Should different dimensions use different metrics?**
    - Energy rhythm: Maybe absolute difference matters (Manhattan)